Pirant0409/MelodisseyBack/README.md

 ## 🚀Features

-- **Movie Guessing Game**: Players are presented with a movie/series soundtrack every day and must guess the movie.
+- 🎶 **Daily blind test Game**: Players are presented with a movie/series soundtrack every day and must guess the movie.
+- 🧩 **Progressive Hints** – The more attempts, the more clues
+- 👥 **Private Rooms** – Play with friends in custom rooms
-- **Admin Panel**: Admin users can add, edit, or delete (comming soon) movies and view game statistics.
+- 🔧 **Admin Panel**: Admin users can add, edit, or delete (comming soon) movies and view game statistics.
-- **Leaderboard**: Track the performance of all players (comming soon).
+- 🏆 **Leaderboard**: Track the performance of all players (comming soon).
-- **Statistics**: Track guesses, total guesses, and success/failure for each day.
+- 📊 **Statistics**: Track guesses, total guesses, and success/failure for each day.

 ## 🛠Technologies Used